 - All children with autism admitted to our program are ready to learn and contribute to the learning of their friends.
 Having a classmate with autism is a wonderful opportunity for young children.

 - Your child will learn that all children think, play, and communicate differently—and recognize the joy that comes from celebrating our differences.

 - Your child will learn to approach peers with empathy and care and experience the confidence that comes from making a difference in another person’s life.

 - Your child will benefit from teachers who embrace the idea that all children have their own unique way of learning, and who incorporate children’s interests, individualize hands-on activities and make learning meaningful.

 How do I schedule a tour?

-We hope you think our Preschool Program is the right school for your young child.
+We hope you think our Louise and Brett Samsky Preschool is the right school for your young child.
 We’d love to support your family’s early education goals.